grosshaus-dev/alone/documentation/ideas.md

 - No inventory carry stuff on you, slots for back, shoulders, hands.
 Use existing inventory for that.
 Can put stuff in a bag and equip that to you back slot for example.
 - Grand manan style map with extreme tides, can move between islands when tide is low.
 Swimming is not so viable because of very cold water.
 - Always keep the last three saves (current + two more, further bach).
 Option to roll back to one of the ones further back if something goes wrong.
+- Semi static animals, create a list of animals we can add that don't really move, like the snail.
+- Penguins with nests, can find eggs in nests.
+- Okavango Delta map.
+With seasonal flooding.

 ## Situations